Disagreements About Money

 Sharing Money is Difficult

 You are two different people.
 You have different wants, needs, and goals.
 Suddenly you have one bank account, and your partner’s spending habits are likely to cause distress.
+Spending habits could cause disagreement with separate accounts as well.
 Sometimes it’s about more than just a purchase but whether it aligns with what you have or have not talked about wanting for your relationship or family.
-Money issues can tie into communication issuese.
+Money issues can tie into communication issues.
 Disagreements can arise when one person believes the other is too frugal or impulsive.
 Whatever the reasons, this is a prevalent relationship issue, particularly in marriages.
 Marriage counseling can help sort this out or at least begin the conversation.

-The first step is talking about your financial and relationship goals.
+The first step is talking about your relationship goals and how finances play into them.
 For example, if you plan to buy a house, do you need to buy a nice new rug first that may not match your new decor?
 What is your relationship with debt?
 Do you max out your credit cards, use debt sparingly, or follow the Dave Ramsey plan?
 You may need a referral to a financial planner to discuss specifics about saving, budgeting, and investing.
 Still, relationship counseling can help you examine and come to a compromise on your life and high-level goals.
 It is imperative for a committed couple to discuss and come to an understanding or acceptance regarding finances.

 For Ohio couples counseling questions, please visit the main frequently asked questions page.